 Efforts to secure affordable HIV commodities, including second- and third-line medicines, can benefit wider health and equity agendas, including for tuberculosis, hepatitis C and non-communicable diseases.
 Partnerships are critical to the SDG agenda and the AIDS response has been at the forefront of developing innovations in this area, particularly with civil society and communities.

 Leaving No One Behind

-Last but not least the SDGs rest on a very important principle of Leaving No One Behind.
-This principle permeates all of the SDGs and the aim is that it must inform any development effort so that the weakest part of the target, those hardest to reach, are considered and included.
+The SDGs stand on an important foundation; the principle of Leaving No One Behind.
+This permeates all the SDGs and is meant to inform any development effort so that the weakest part of the target, those hardest to reach, are considered and included.

 Even if it is hard – and because it is hard.

-In addition the Danish AIDS Foundation uses any opportunity to remind governments and the world of the commitment to not leave anyone behind.
+In addition AIDS-Fondet uses any opportunity to remind governments and the world of the commitment to not leaving anyone behind.

 Partnerships and collaboration are core to how we work at AIDS-Fondet.
 From working in partnership with local organizations led by the vulnerable people that we work for – to global partnerships seeking to create innovative HIV prevention methods and novel treatment or ensure global attention to the issue of AIDS.

 At the grassroots level AIDS-Fondet takes an approach based on a strategic principle of inclusion – “nothing about us without us”.